 10. Choose the optimal driver policy structure for your operations

-Driver policy structure, how you define who can drive which vehicles, represents one of the most significant premium variables.
-The decision between named driver, any-driver, or mixed approaches directly determines base premium levels before any other factors are considered.
+Driver policy structure represents one of the most significant premium variables.
+The decision between named driver, any-driver, or mixed approaches directly determines base premium levels.

 Named driver policies: